 Depending on your firm’s procedures, your interview process may be long and tedious, requiring extensive candidate research and interaction.
 So, even though hiring the right people is a worthwhile pursuit, it can be draining.
 And, when you’re fatigued, you’re not an effective interviewer.
 You may rush through interviews, fail to process what candidates tell you, and make hasty hiring decisions -- a disservice to the candidates and your company.

 You’re biased.
 We all are.
 Your personal experience and upbringing have cultivated long-standing beliefs about people.
 Unfortunately, your biases could cause you to hire -- or decline -- a candidate based on a hunch.
 The key is recognizing this fact and actively nipping those biases in the bud when they creep in.

-So, how do you reduce fatigue, mitigate bias, and truly know your candidates so you can make informed fair hiring decisions?
+So, how do you reduce fatigue, mitigate bias, and truly know your candidates so you can make informed, fair hiring decisions?
 That’s where a behavioral assessment comes in.
-The assessment takes an inventory of each candidate’s traits, compares it to benchmark data of your current high performers, and translates the findings into useful insight about the candidate’s predicted performance.
+The assessment takes an inventory of each candidate’s traits, compares it to your current high performers' benchmark data, and translates the findings into useful insight about the candidate’s predicted performance.
 If administered at the beginning of the hiring process, a behavioral assessment can help you: